Reluctant Interaction Modeling: Theoretical analysis

-Clearly, by taking $\eta = 0$, we have $\hat{\I}_\eta = [ q ]$, and \eqref{eq:step3} reduces to APL.
+Clearly, by taking $\eta = 0$, we have $\hat{\I}_\eta = [ q ]$.
 In this case, there is no computational gain over APL because all interactions will be considered in Step 3.
-On the other extreme, if $\eta = \infty$, then $\hat{\I}_\eta = \emptyset$ and the whole procedure reduces to MEL, which ignores all of the pure interaction signal $W^T\gamma^\ast$.
+On the other extreme, if $\eta = \infty$, then $\hat{\I}_\eta = \emptyset$ and the whole procedure ignores all of the pure interaction signal $W^T\gamma^\ast$.
 Therefore, the success of sprinter hinges on capturing a small set $\hat{\I}_\eta$ that still captures enough of the pure interaction signal $W^T \gamma^\ast$.

 We define the target set of interactions to recover as